Which city is cheaper, Dubrovnik or Dublin?

 Dubrovnik is a very easy city to get around on foot.
 The old town is completely pedestrian-only and you can also explore the city's historic walls on foot.

 You'll find nightlife and live music around the city of Dublin.
+Visiting the old town is also a must.
 Since there is so much to do in the area, one day is probably not enough for all of it.
 It has many unique tourist attractions and fascinating things to do.

 Many travelers enjoy the museums and nightlife when visiting the quaint destination of Dubrovnik.
 Hikers are also drawn to this area.
 One day is often enough time to do most activities.

-You'll find live music and food around the laid-back destination of Dublin.
+You'll find live music and food around the welcoming destination of Dublin.
+The old town is one of the main draws for visitors.
 This is a popular place to visit for a weekend.A weekend should give you a good understanding of everything this city has to offer.
 This city offers a variety of activities to choose from.

 Dubrovnik is a great place to explore.
 It is common to spend a weekend here.
 Don't miss the food, as that's what most people do.
 With all of its activities, you can easily fill a weekend here.
 Your budget might influence how long you stay.

-You'll find food and shopping around the fun city of Dublin.
+You'll find food and shopping around the friendly city of Dublin.
 The length of your ideal trip is an individual decision.
 If you have five days, this city makes for a great vacation.
+Exploring the old town is a popular activity.
 Most people head to the area for the nightlife.
 Five days should give you a good understanding of everything this city has to offer.

 It's hard to know how much time to spend in Dubrovnik.
 Don't miss the food, as that's what most people do.
 For many, it makes a great getaway for five days.
 Make sure you spend some time hiking while you're in the area.
 With all of its activities, you can easily fill five days here.
 It has many unique tourist attractions and fascinating things to do.

 Dublin is a popular choice for travelers.
+Make sure you visit the old town while you're here.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.
 It will give you the chance to have new experiences.

 These are the overall average travel costs for the two destinations.